From Under the Cork Tree: Recording and production

-From Under the Cork Tree was recorded in Burbank, California, and served as the first time the band had stayed in California for an extended period of time.
+From Under the Cork Tree was recorded at Ocean Studios in Burbank, California, and served as the first time the band had stayed in California for an extended period of time.
 The group lived in corporate housing during the making of the album.
 In contrast to Take This to Your Graves rushed recording schedule, Fall Out Boy took a much more gradual pace while working on From Under the Cork Tree.
 It was the first Fall Out Boy record in which Stump created all the music and Wentz wrote all the lyrics, continuing the approach they took for some songs on Grave.
-Stump felt that this process was much more "smooth" as every member was able to focus on their individual strengths.
+Stump felt that this process was much more "smooth" as every member was able to focus on his individual strengths.
 He explained: "We haven't had any of those moments when I play the music and he'll say, 'I don't like that,' and he'll read me lyrics and I'll say, 'I don't like those lyrics.'
 It's very natural and fun."
 Despite this, the band had great difficulty creating its desired sound for the album, constantly scrapping new material.
 Two weeks before recording sessions began, the group abandoned ten songs and wrote eight more, including the album's first single, "Sugar, We're Goin Down".

-The chorus of "Sugar, We're Goin Down" was nearly thrown away by the group's label, but it was ultimately salvaged.
-Wentz recalled, "Our label told us the chorus was too wordy and the guitars were too heavy and that the radio wasn’t going to play it."
+The chorus of "Sugar, We're Goin Down" was nearly thrown away by the group's label, Island Records, but it was ultimately salvaged.
+Wentz recalled, "Our label told us the chorus was too wordy and the guitars were too heavy and that the radio wasn't going to play it."
 Island Records also intervened when the band wanted to title the album's first track "My Name Is David Ruffin And These Are The Temptations".
 Wentz stated "Our label said, 'You're going to get sued for doing that,' and our lawyer said, 'You're definitely going to get sued for doing that,' which totally sucked.
 So we said, 'OK, why don't we immortalize you in a song?'"
 The group subsequently retitled the song "Our Lawyer Made Us Change the Name of This Song So We Wouldn't Get Sued".